NazBilgic/serverless-nba-updates/README.md

         return {"statusCode": 500, "body": "SNS Error"}

     return {"statusCode": 200, "body": "Success"}

-Add environment variables for NBA_API_KEY and SNS_TOPIC_ARN in the function's configuration tab.
+Add environment variables: NBA_API_KEY and SNS_TOPIC_ARN

-5. Test the Lambda Function
+6. Test the Lambda Function
-Create a test event and execute the function.
+Create a test event and run the function.

-If successful, you’ll receive NBA game updates via email.
+Check your email for NBA game updates.

+Review CloudWatch logs for any errors.

-6. Schedule Lambda with EventBridge
+7. Schedule Lambda with EventBridge
-In EventBridge, create a rule to trigger Lambda periodically.

-- Navigate to the Eventbridge service in the AWS Management Console.
-- Go to Rules → Create Rule.
+Go to EventBridge → Rules → Create Rule

-- Select Event Source: Schedule.
+Event Source: Schedule

-- Set the cron schedule for when you want updates (e.g., hourly).define the schedule (e.g., every 5 minutes).
+Define a rate (e.g., every 5 minutes or hourly)

-- Under Targets, select the Lambda function (gd_notifications) and save the rule.
+Select the Lambda function as the target and create the rule.

-Test the System
+✅ Test the System
-- Open the Lambda function in the AWS Management Console.
-- Create a test event to simulate execution.
+Run the Lambda manually or wait for EventBridge to trigger it

-- Run the function and check CloudWatch Logs for errors.
+Check CloudWatch Logs

-- Verify that SMS notifications are sent to the subscribed users.
+Confirm that emails are sent via SNS

 Conclusion
-This project demonstrates how to build a serverless, scalable NBA game notification system with AWS Lambda, SNS, and EventBridge.
-It's a cost-effective solution for real-time sports updates.
+This project demonstrates how to build a serverless NBA game notification system using:

+AWS Lambda

+Amazon SNS

+Amazon EventBridge

-- What We Learned
+What You Learned
-- Designing a notification system with AWS SNS and Lambda.
+Designing real-time notification systems using AWS

-- Securing AWS services with least privilege IAM policies.
+Creating and attaching IAM policies with least privilege

-- Automating workflows using EventBridge.
-- Integrating external APIs into cloud-based workflows.
+Using external APIs inside serverless workflows

+Automating tasks with EventBridge rules

+Made with ❤️ by NazBilgic